ITALY IN BRIEF

 The monthly compensation for maternity leave is equal to 100% of the salary and is due for 5 months (2 before and 3 after the date of birth or 1 month before and 4 after.
 80% of this compensation is reimbursed by INPS and 20% is paid solely by the employer.
 The leave is extended in the case of premature birth or suspended in the case of the infant's stay in hospital to benefit from the time not taken during pregnancy or prolonged hospital stay.
 In the event of adoption or fostering, the 5 months run from the date of entry into the family of the adopted/fostered minor

 The father can take up to 7 days within the first 5 months from the birth and it is equal to 100% of the salary.

 Severance in Italy is mandatory even in case of resignation and it is approximately 7.5% of the annual salary.
-It is accrued on a monthly basis and paid when the employment relationship ends.
-In same cases the law allow the worker to access these funds also during the period of employment.
+It is accrued monthly and paid when the employment relationship ends.
+In some cases the law allows the worker to access these funds also during the period of employment.

 Terminating a contract in Italy is not an easy process.
 The indemnification in case of unjustified termination is between 3 to 36 months’ salary.